danielperna84/custom_homematic/README.md

 The integration fetches the states of all devices on initially startup and on reconnect from the backend (CCU/Homegear).
 Afterwards, the state updates will be sent by the CCU as events to HA.
 We don't fetch states, except for system variables, after initial startup.

 After a restart of the backend (esp.
-CCU), the Backend has initially no state information about its devices.
+CCU), the backend has initially no state information about its devices.
 Some devices are actively polled for updates, but many devices, esp. battery driven devices, cannot be polled, so the backend needs to wait for periodic update send by the device.
 This could take seconds, minutes and in rare cases hours.

 That's why the last state of an entity will be recovered after a HA restart.